BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 Dataset names must be unique within a config file.

 After all named datasets have been processed, any remaining unassigned files are automatically placed into a `"Default dataset"` entity.
-This is unconditional — no YAML entry is needed or supported for it.
+The default-dataset step always runs, but the entity is only created if unassigned files remain.
+When created, it is also added to the Study entity's `hasPart` list.
+No YAML entry is needed or supported for it.

 ### `datasets[].images`